tuotuoxp/cpp-torch/README.md

 We also provides an [example script]() to test the famous [CMU OpenFace](https://github.com/cmusatyalab/openface) model.
 This network transfers a 3 * 96 * 96 face image into a 128 * 1 feature vector, representing the identity of the person.

 # Performance
-This wrapper is **about 2x faster** than Torch's lua implementation in CPU mode.
+This wrapper is **about 2x faster** than torch's lua implementation in CPU mode.

 |model|torch|cpp-torch|
 |----|----|----|